Paris Mountain Press

 “Funny lookin' thing,” Adams commented.
 “All curves.”

 Indeed the unidentified starship seemed to be entirely made up of compound curves.
-It was a sharp contrast to the Glendower which was a chunky lifting body with stubby wings and sharp edges.
+It was a sharp contrast to the Glendower, a chunky lifting body with stubby wings and sharp edges.

 Bracert still sat at the helm as the ship was at a high stage of alert.
 “I'll bet that thing is a pig to fly in a planetary atmosphere.”